solutionroute/noter/css/README.md

 # noter/css

 This directory contains CSS source files that are processed by our CSS toolchain - see package.json and Makefile for details.

-To produce a maximal noter.css containing all Tailwind (and any custom) CSS styles:

-    make cssmax
+Since we're using Tailwind CSS, you shouldn't expect to find much in here.
+See also noter/tailwind.config.js for any customizations.

-The resulting CSS output is located in `noter/http/static`.
+Processed CSS is located in `noter/http/static`.